-- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Company's policies and procedures relating to: - o Detecting and responding to the risks of fraud; and - o Internal controls established to mitigate risks related to fraud; - Review of minutes of the Board and other committee meetings throughout the period for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; and - Obtaining an understanding of the control environment in monitoring compliance with laws and regulations.
+- Enquiry of the Alternative Investment Fund Manager and those charged with governance regarding any known or suspected instances of fraud; - Reading minutes of meetings of those charged with governance for any known or suspected instances of fraud; and - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements.

-Based on our risk assessment, we considered the areas most susceptible to be valuation of unquoted investments and management override of controls.
+Based on our risk assessment, we considered the areas most susceptible to be management override of controls.